Finding & Evaluating Sources

 - Finally, if you have any time left, read the rest of the introduction to get a better idea of the background.

-Remember that many of the conclusions any given author makes will be questioned by another source, so it’s fine that you don’t agree with what the author says--you simply need to understand the main points and how their article relates to your research and the other sources you've read.
+Remember that many of the conclusions any given author makes will be questioned by another source, so it’s fine if you don’t agree with what the author says—you simply need to understand the main points and how their article relates to your research and the other sources you've read.

 While simple highlighting might be your preferred method of annotating, it doesn’t tell you much about the content of what you're reading.
-Focus on noting what will be helpful as you return to the article later in the writing process.
-For example, if you've noted the article's major findings as you go, it will be much easier to sort through all your sources later when you're trying to find a detail you remember reading but don't remember where.
-Or if one researcher's methods are similar to another author's, make note of that so you can compare and contrast them later.
+Focus on summarizing and noting what will be helpful as you return to the article later in the writing process.
+For example, if you've recorded the article's major findings as you go, it'll be much easier to sort through all your sources later when you're trying to find a detail you remember reading but don't remember where.
+Or if one researcher's methods are similar to another's, make note of that so you can compare and contrast them later.
 If you know you'll be writing a certain kind of paper like a Research Grant Proposal or a Literature Review, then keep in mind the goals of that assignment as you go.
-(For example, see the section on note-taking in Chapter 9: Literature Reviews [https://edtechbooks.org/-tmG]).
+(For example, see the section on note-taking in Chapter 11: How to Write a Literature Review).